BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 model inference.
 See the applicable service documentation for more details.

-**1.25.** You will not use, and will not facilitate or allow End Users to use, the Services to mine cryptocurrency without our prior written approval.
+**1.25.** You will not use, and will not facilitate or allow End Users to use, the Services to mine cryptocurrency.

 **1.26.** AWS consents to the assignment of an AWS account from one entity to another, subject to the terms of the AWS Account Assignment Requirements,